xtonyjiang/GNOVA/README.md

 - The `out` flag denotes the file location for the results to be outputted to.

+### Additional Command-Line Arguments

+Here is an explanation of the other command-line arguments that weren't shown in the example:

+- `--save-ld`: Running GNOVA with `--save-ld ldscores` will save intermediate LD score calculations to `ldscores.csv.gz`.

+- `--use-ld`: Running GNOVA with `--use-ld ldscores` will skip the LD score calculation step and instead load the intermediate calculations from `ldscore.csv.gz` that were generated with `--save-ld`.

 ### Explanation of Output
 The output will be a whitespace-delimited text file, with the rows corresponding to different annotations and the columns as such: